batden/equivoke/README.md

 # equivoke

-A set of bash scripts to build/install/update the Enlightenment environment on your system,
+A set of bash scripts to build/install/update the Enlightenment environment on your system.

-or to uninstall this ecosystem from Ubuntu.
+Or, conversely, to uninstall this environment whenever you'd like.

 Please refer to the scripts comments for hints and additional information.